apache/james-project/src/site/markdown/server/manage-webadmin.md

  - 400: Group structure or member is not valid
  - 400: Domain in the source is not managed by the DomainList
  - 409: Requested group address is already used for another purpose
+ - 409: The addition of the group member would lead to a loop and thus cannot be performed

 ### Removing a group member